kubernetes/kubernetes/test/images/agnhost/README.md

 `agnhost` is an extendable CLI that behaves and outputs the same expected content, no matter the underlying OS.
-The name itself reflects this idea, being a portmanteau word of the words agnost and host.
+The name itself reflects this idea, being a portmanteau word of the words agnostic and host.

 The image was created for testing purposes, reducing the need for having different test cases for the same tested behaviour.